microsoft/vscode-mssql/README.md

 ## Commands
 The extension provides several commands in the Command Palette for working with ```.sql``` files:
-* **MS SQL: Connect** to SQL Server, Azure SQL Databases or Data Warehouse using connection profiles or recent connections.
+* **MS SQL: Connect** to SQL Server, Azure SQL Database or SQL Data Warehouse using connection profiles or recent connections.
     * **Create Connection Profile** to create a new connection profile and connect.
 * **MS SQL: Disconnect** from SQL Server, Azure SQL Database or SQL Data Warehouse in the editor session.
 * **MS SQL: Use Database** to switch the database connection to another database within the same connected server in the editor session.